JonathanVengadasalam/AlphaZero-Artificial-Intelligence/neural_network_models/README.md

  - [Batch Normalization](https://en.wikipedia.org/wiki/Batch_normalization) : `BatchNormalization` takes in input the 3D array tab(x, y, z).
 For i from 1 to n, the function gets the 2D arrays tab(., ., i).
 For each tab(., ., i), it calculates its mean and its standard deviation  and computes `tab(., ., i) = (tab(., ., i) - mean(i))/standard_deviation(i)`.
 It return the transformed tab(x, y, z).

  - [Relectified Linear Unit Activation](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) : `Actiavation("relu")` takes in input the 3D array, for each coordinates i, j, k of the array the function computes `f(tab(i, j, k)) = max(0, tab(i, j, k))` and return the array.

-The module `neural_network_models.py` need to install TensorFLow library, see the link : https://www.tensorflow.org/install/pip.